reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

    :align: right
    :target: scripts/exercice_8.py

 Let's add a legend in the upper left corner.
-This only requires to give each plot a label that will be used in the legend box.
+This only requires adding the keyword argument label (that will be used in the legend box) to the plot commands.

 ::